SpringBoard: Home Screen App Icon Layout

-Before 2012, all iOS devices (for iPad, it should be in portrait position) have the home screen icon layout of 4(columns) x 5(rows) (same for contents below), excluding the dock (same for contents below).
-The layout on an iPad in landscape position will appear to be 6 x 4.
+Before 2012, all iOS devices (not including iPad) have the home screen icon layout of 4(columns) x 4(rows).
+This excludes the dock, which is 1x4.
+The layout on an iPad in portrait position will appear to be 4x5, and in landscape it will appear to be 5x4, excluding the dock.

-In 2012, with the introduction of the iPhone 5, the screen icon layout was changed to 4x6 since the screen has become longer (from an aspect ratio of 3:4 to 9:16).
-The layout on an iPad hasn't changed.
+In 2012, with the introduction of the iPhone 5, the screen icon layout was changed to 4x5 since the screen has become longer (from an aspect ratio of 3:4 to 9:16).
+The layout on an iPad was unchanged.

-In September 2014, the iPhone 6 Plus first bring the landscape home screen to iPhones.
+In September 2014, the iPhone 6 brought a new 4.7 inch screen size, keeping the same ratio as the 4-inch sizes, allowing for a 4x6 app layout.
+Also, the iPhone 6 Plus first brought the landscape home screen to iPhones.